 Werner and Liesl wanted their wedding to be a laid-back family affair, so they chose the picturesque town of Paternoster on the West Coast.
-The groom’s sister Tanya from Aartsappel in Paarl helped to create their dream wedding.
+The groom’s sister Tanya, from Aartsappel in Paarl, helped to create their dream wedding.
 They did such an amazing job.
 This wedding is so inspiring and a true feast for the eye.

 Tell us your love story?

 We actually knew about each other for quite a few years, but never really saw eye to eye.
-I always thought she was very beautiful, but the face didn’t fit the personality, well this is about 8 years ago.
+I always thought she was very beautiful, but the face didn’t fit the personality, well this is about eight years ago.
 She was working at a local coffee shop and I just started my coffee roasting business.
-Off course I thought it would be a good idea to promote my coffee at the shop she was working at, but she was not really interested to be honest.
+Of course I thought it would be a good idea to promote my coffee at the shop she was working at, but she was not really interested to be honest.
 Then one night I just spontaneously invited her to my shop for some wine while I was working late.
 We didn’t hit it off immediately, but we both knew there was something in the air, but were too stubborn to admit it.
 Since that day everything just went downwards for us, but luckily we didn’t break up.
 After a lot of tears and fights, we managed to find each other.
 We dated about 2 years before I proposed.